hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/auto-discovery.md

 ### Example #3 - Combining auto-discovery with explicitly configured tables or views

-The configuration shown below does not include any table, view or DAO:
+The configuration shown below **does include** a table, view or DAO, and auto-discovery is also explicitly enabled:

 ```xml
 <hotrod>